mredenti/ModernCMake/slides/episodes/finding_packages.md

 MPI library.
 Under the hood, it will call the same compiler and augment it with additional arguments, such as include paths and libraries, needed to successfully build a parallel program.

+the Message Passing Interface (MPI), which has become the de facto standard for modeling a program executing in parallel on a distributed memory system.
+The implementation of the MPI standard consists of the following:
+1. Runtime libraries.
+2. Header files and Fortran 90 modules.
+3. Compiler wrappers, which invoke the compiler that was used to build the MPI library with additional command-line arguments to take care of include directories and libraries.
+Usually, the available compiler wrappers are mpic++/mpiCC/mpicxx for C++, mpicc for C, and mpifort for Fortran.
+1. MPI launcher: This is the program you should call to launch a parallel execution of your compiled code.
+Its name is implementation-dependent and it is usually one of the following: mpirun, mpiexec, or orterun.

 -->

 \vspace{.5cm}